 Located south of Madoc, Moira Lake Fish Hunt Rentals provide portable huts or family sleeper huts for rent, and they will even offer a short fishing lesson to make sure your first fishing experience is stellar.
 Rentals include a fire with extra wood, live bait, fishing gear, cooking and dining supplies, and anything else you could imagine as needed for the adventure.
 Get hooked (pun intended) on ice fishing with this all-inclusive experience.

 If you have your own ice fishing gear, or will be renting some you can take advantage of this unique accommodation option – a yurt experience!
-Outfit for your adventure at Chris’ Live Bait (see below) and at the end of the day spend the night in a cozy yurt in a private forested area that comes complete with a wood stove to help you warm up at the end of the day.
+Stock up for your adventure at the new Fish & Co. and at the end of the day spend the night in a cozy yurt in a private forested area that comes complete with a wood stove to help you warm up at the end of the day.
 This will be a photo-worthy experience!

 Before you head out on the ice, stop by Chris’ Live Bait just outside of Marmora and make sure you are well equipped for a successful fishing adventure.
 This is a one-stop shop for everything to do with fishing, hunting and the outdoors.
 You’ll find everything you need to get out on the ice here, including warm gear to keep you cozy on the ice.
 Offers day/season fishing licenses.